iRobotEducation/root-docs/README.md

 If Root is not responding as expected, hold the power button for 10 seconds to force the Root robot to turn off.

+> [!TIP]
+> Pressing the yellow nose button will stop the motors and tell the iRobot Coding app to stop the running project.

 ## Charging

 To charge your Root robot, plug a powered USB cable into the USB-C port on the top of the robot.